vipulpathak113/FrontendInterviewQuestions/README.md

     - can run package without installation remotely / also mentioned in package.json
     - save space as it is not installed globally or locally it directly runs it
 --------------------------------------------
-- Code splitting(lazy load): Usually webpack bundle all files into one and load into app.
+- **Code splitting(lazy load):** Usually webpack bundle all files into one and load into app.
 Bundle increases as files increases so need to split the bundle and load only when files are needed to improve app performance.
 - Using dynamic import we can do code splitting .
-Ex: import { add } from './math';
+Ex: ```js import { add } from './math';```

 - React.lazy takes a function that must call a dynamic import().
 This must return a Promise which resolves to a module with a default export containing a React component.
     Ex: ```js const Home = React.lazy(() => import("./components/home")); ```